JakubMckowiak/libDEMO2/README.md

 - [x] Adding new users
 - [x] Getting information about certain users from the memory
 - [x] Deleting users from memory

-- [ ] Adding books to a user account (NEED'S REWORKING!)
+- [x] Adding books to user's account
+- [x] Fast access to all of the books user possesses

 Planned functionality:

-- [ ] By double clicking User's row, access all of the books he possesses
+- [ ] Ability to edit already existing books
+- [ ] Ability to edit already existing users

+---

+Fixed issues:

+- [x] No reload of data in both tables after clicking 'Return the book' nor messagebox to approve the action (which is done in the background)
+- [x] When user's account is deleted there is no mechanism to remove his possessions in book.txt record (block the action)
+- [x] When book is deleted, user's counter is not decreased (block the action)
+- [x] 'Find the book' method not wiping previous searches

 Known issues to fix:

-- [ ] No reload of data in both tables after clicking 'Return the book' nor messagebox to approve the action (which is done in the background)

-- [ ] When user's account is deleted there is no mechanism to remove his possessions in book.txt record (to block or the construct the method)

-- [ ] When book is deleted, user's counter is not decreased (block or construct the method)

-- [ ] The whole project needs validation of data
+- [ ] The whole project needs validation of data (year as only 4 number char; email contains '@' etc.)